 Takeout When You’re Too Tired to Cook

 Of course, you expect to spend more on food when you add another mouth to the household, and the USDA estimate does include food costs.
-However, you might see an unexpected rise in the amount you spend picking up food from restaurants.
+Although you don't want to waste money on unnecessary expenses, it might be hard to avoid an unexpected rise in the amount you spend picking up food from restaurants.

 "When baby arrives, you won't have time to cook, and those endless takeout orders will begin racking up," Woroch said.
 During the first few months after their daughter was born, Woroch and her husband were spending 50 percent more on takeout orders.
 "We went to cheaper restaurants like Jersey Mike's, PizzaRev and Chipotle and looked for coupons, but it was still a hit to our budget," she said.